PennyLaneAI/pennylane-lightning/README.rst

     $ pip install pennylane-lightning

 The above command will install the Lightning-Qubit plugin (the default since it is most broadly supported).
-Other backends are installed with
+In order to install the Lightning-GPU and Lightning-Kokkos (OpenMP) backends, you can respectively use the following commands:

 .. code-block:: console

     $ pip install pennylane-lightning[gpu]
     $ pip install pennylane-lightning[kokkos]

-which will install the Lightning-GPU and Lightning-Kokkos (OpenMP) backends respectively.

 Installing from source
 ----------------------